DRDO Lakshya: Development

 Between December 1985 and July 1986, four Lakshya PTA prototypes powered by Microturbo TRI-60-5 engines were launched for trials.
 While the first two launches were successful for planned flight times of 20 and 38 minutes respectively, the next two launches failed.
 By June 1994, 18 Lakshya PTA prototypes were fabricated by ADE itself and 43 trials were conducted, 24 of which were between December 1985 and February 1992.
 Due to rigorous evaluation and stringent quality control, a total of 10 prototypes were lost during the testing phase between 1985 and 1990.
-The project was formally closed on June 1994 and a final closure report was issued in April 1995 after incurring a total expenditure of ₹218.2 million.
+The project was formally closed in June 1994 and a final closure report was issued in April 1995 after incurring a total expenditure of ₹218.2 million.
 The first 6 Lakshya drones were given to the Indian Air Force in 1998.
 Laskhya units are manufactured and overhauled at HAL's Aircraft division, Bangalore.
 The Lakshya was formally inducted into the services by CAS AY Tipnis, on 9 November 2000 at Interim test range (ITR) Chandipur.
 On 9 May 2002, an upgraded version of the Laskhya featuring the new engine from HAL was flown from ITR Chandipur, bringing user trials to a close.
 On 6 November 2002, HAL announced that they had received an initial order for 25 Lakshya drones and that limited series production to satisfy the order for all three services had already begun.
 By 16 January 2003, the drone had completed over 100 flights.

 A modified reconnaissance version of the Lakshya is under development.
 This version was fitted with oblique cameras and a digital onboard computer with a faster data-link enabling the drone to carry out completely autonomous operations.
 The development of this version was formally announced by Dr VK Aatre, then Scientific Adviser to the Defence Minister, during his lecture on "Evolving Battlefields and Role of Technology" organized by Bangalore Science Forum on 5 July 2003.

 India's Aeronautical Development Establishment (ADE) has just announced the successful flight test of a Lakshya-2 pilotless targeting drone.
 According to a DRDO statement on 21 dec 2010, "Users have indicated their requirement of flying pilotless target aircraft at very low altitudes (15 to 25 metres above sea level) to simulate the trajectory of low-level cruise missiles.
 Accordingly ADE has prepared Lakshya-2 with necessary hardware and software to meet those requirements."

 The 20 Dec flight test lasted 32 minutes at a range of 10-km.
 The DRDO statement said, "The flight was stable and well-controlled.
 A mobile launcher to launch the PTA from anywhere, and GPS to locate for recovery were used successfully."
 The Lakshya-2 also demonstrated several manoeuvers.
 The system has been designed so that two Lakshya targets can be flown and controlled by the common ground control station.